krismichalski/docker-rails/README.md

 Default: `example`

 By defauly rails creates app name based on folder name where rails new command was run.

 In case of this image it would be `module Webapp`.
 This setting lets you overwrite this.

 ### RAILS_NEW_ARGS

 Default: `[empty string]`

 You can specify additional arguments to rails new command.

-E.g. `RAILS_NEW_ARGS="--api --skip-spring"`
+For example `RAILS_NEW_ARGS="--api --skip-spring"`

 ### DEFAULT_RAILS_NEW_IGNORED_FILES